 After having successfully completed a university program on the undergraduate level, as evidenced by the receipt of a baccalaureate degree from an accredited institution, a person may apply to a program in the Graduate School at Valdosta State University.
-Application packets for admission to the Graduate School may be secured from the graduate office or online at www.valdosta.edu/gradschool/.
+Application packets for admission to the Graduate School may be secured from the graduate office or on-line at www.valdosta.edu/gradschool/.
 Prospective students are urged to submit completed application packets as early as possible and by the following dates:

 Fall Semester July 15

 Spring Semester November 15

 Summer Session May 1

-The M.S.W., the M.Ed. in Communication Disorders and the Ed.D. programs have different deadlines.
+The dates listed above are general deadlines.
+Several programs, including the Master of Social Work program, the Master of Education degree with a major in communication disorders, the Education Specialist degree with a major in instructional technology, and the Doctor of Education (Ed.D.) programs have different deadlines.
 Applicants should contact the Graduate School for the specific deadlines for these programs.